swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ```

 PCRE accepts a number of alternative delimiters for callout string arguments.
 We intend to canonicalize to `(?C"...")`. **TODO: May want to alter if we choose `r"..."`, though lexing should be able to handle it by looking for the `(?C` prefix**.

+## Alternatives Considered

+### Skip the literals

+The top alternative is to just skip regex literals and only ship the result builder DSL.
+However, doing so would miss out on the familiarity benefits of existing regex syntax.

+We consider our proposed direction to be more compelling, especially when coupled with refactoring actions to convert literals into regex DSLs.

+### Introduce a novel regex syntax

+Another alternative is to invent a new syntax for regex.
+This would similarly lose out on the familiarity benefit, though a few simple adjustments could aid readability.

+We are prototyping an "experimental" Swift extended syntax, which is future work and outside the scope of this proposal.
+Every syntactic extension, while individually compelling, does introduce incompatibilities and can lead to an "uncanny valley" effect.
+Further investigation is needed and such support can be built on top of what is presented here.

+### Support a minimal syntactic subset

+Regex literal interior syntax will become part of Swift's source and binary-compatibility story, so a reasonable alternative is to support the absolute minimal syntactic subset available.
+However, we would need to ensure that such a minimal approach is extensible far into the future.
+Because syntax decisions can impact each other, we would want to consider the ramifications of this full syntactic superset ahead of time anyways.

+Even though it is more work up-front, and creates a longer proposal, it is less risky to support the full intended syntax.
+The proposed superset maximizes the familiarity benefit of regex literals.

+Note that this proposal regards _syntactic_ support, and does not necessarily mean that everything that can be written will be supported by Swift's run-time in the initial release.
+Support for more obscure features may appear over time, see [MatchingEngine Capabilities and Roadmap](https://github.com/apple/swift-experimental-string-processing/issues/99) for status.

 [pcre2-syntax]: https://www.pcre.org/current/doc/html/pcre2syntax.html